arunktele/cnos-restapi/README.md

 The python script *tlmreport.py* creates telemetry roles based on user input.
 It creates commands, results, template, tasks and vars sub-directory, populating the tasks and the variable in the tasks and variable directory respectively.

-The script is executed using the python.
+The script is executed with the following command syntax.

 "python tlmreport.py"

 #### User input Description